Historical Oktoberfest tour

 Description:

-It's starting again soon, and we're already looking forward to the Oktoberfest in 2025.
-You can request this tour in advance—it's just the thing for your travel group, a girls' trip, or even for Munich residents who want to know more about it.
+It's almost time again, and we're already really looking forward to the Oktoberfest in 2026.
+You can inquire about this tour in good time – it's just the thing for your travel group, a girls' trip, or even for Munich residents who would like to know a little more about it.

-On this walk, we'll take a look at the history and behind-the-scenes of the world's largest folk festival.
-We'll learn how small beer stalls evolved into today's beer temples, which attractions attracted Munich residents to the festival grounds 100 years ago, the long family tradition behind some of the rides, and what the first real Oktoberfest hit was.
-Between beer tents, shooting galleries, brewery carriages, historic carousels, balloon vendors, and infernal vehicles, even Munich residents can learn a lot of interesting and curious facts about the Oktoberfest.
-You can certainly enjoy a few Oktoberfest delicacies... and all under the protection of Bavaria!
+On this walk, we'll take a look at the history and behind the scenes of the world's largest folk festival.
+We'll learn how small beer stalls evolved into today's beer halls, what attractions drew Munich residents to the festival grounds 100 years ago, what long family traditions lie behind some of the rides, and what the first real Oktoberfest hit was.

-However, if you are interested in the extremely interesting area around the Oktoberfest grounds, then I recommend my guided tour “Around the Oktoberfest”Here we walk from St. Paul's Church to Schwanthalerhöhe, always under the protection of our Bavaria, so to speak.
-We also like to focus on the actual Oktoberfest events, which often get neglected during the festivities.
+However, if you're interested in the fascinating area surrounding the Oktoberfest grounds, then I recommend my guided tour "Around the Wiesn."
+Here, we walk from St. Paul's Church to Schwanthalerhöhe, always within sight of our Bavaria statue.
+We also focus on the actual Oktoberfest activities, which are often overlooked during the festivities.

 The most important things in brief: